InjectiveLabs/injective-protocol-specification/README.md

 ## Decentralized Orderbook

 The Injective sidechain hosts a decentralized, censorship-resistant orderbook which stores and relays orders.
-The application logic for the orderbook is in the [`orders`](https://github.com/InjectiveLabs/injective-core/tree/master/cosmos/x/orders) module which supports six distinct actions (state transitions in the form of [Msg](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Msgs)):
+The application logic for the orderbook is in the [`orders`](https://github.com/InjectiveLabs/injective-core/tree/master/cosmos/x/orders) module which supports six distinct actions (i.e. state transitions in the form of [Msgs](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Msg)):

 * Creating a make order
 * Creating a take order